AbsaOSS/hyperdrive-trigger/README.md

 http://localhost:7123/#
 ```

-For fast, local and iterative front end development you can run ui separatly using following commands:
+For local and iterative front end development, the UI can be run using a live development server with the following commands:
 - Install required packages: `cd ui && npm install`
 - Start front end application: `cd ui && ng serve` or `cd ui && npm start`